mightymikem/arcadeioemulator/README.md

 3) (Optional) If you have connected the LPT port above, make sure the port is running on PORT 0378 - 037F.
 You may need to do this in device manager, or bios, or both.

 We will be updating this project regularily, so please check back for updates!

+# Want to contribute?
+If you have experience in reverse engineering arcade IO, we'd love you to get involved.
+We're looking to add as many IO board emulations as possible, just drop us a line!